Belly fat is not just a problem because it can look bad.

 It is among the best things you can do if you want to live a long, healthy life and avoid disease.

 However, keep in mind that I'm not talking about abdominal exercises here.
-Spot reduction (losing fat in one spot) is not possible, and doing endless amounts of crunches will not make you lose fat from the belly.
+Spot reduction (losing fat in one spot) is not possible, and doing endless amounts of ab exercises will not make you lose fat from the belly.

 That being said, other types of exercise can be very effective.

-Exercise also leads to reduced inflammation, blood sugar levels and all the other metabolic abnormalities that are associated with central obesity (41).
+Exercise also leads to reduced inflammation, lower blood sugar levels and improvements in all the other metabolic abnormalities that are associated with excess abdominal fat (36).

-Bottom Line: Exercise can be very effective if you are trying to lose belly fat.
-Exercise also has a number of other health benefits.
+Summary Exercise can be very effective if you are trying to lose belly fat.
+Exercise also has a number of other health benefits and can help you live a longer life.

 What you eat is important.
 Pretty much everyone knows this.

-However, surprisingly, most people actually don't have a clue what they are really eating.
+However, most people actually don't have a clue what they are really eating.

-People think they're eating "high protein," "low-carb" or whatever, but tend to drastically over- or underestimate.
+People think they're eating "high protein," "low-carb" or something else, but tend to drastically over- or underestimate.

 I think that for anyone who truly wants to optimize their diet, tracking things for a while is absolutely essential.